aesara-devs/aesara/doc/extending/op.rst

    point, namely: :math:`\frac{\partial f}{\partial x} v`.

-   ``inputs`` are the symbolic variables corresponding to the value of the input where you want to evaluate the jacobian, and ``eval_points`` are the symbolic variables corresponding to the value you want to right multiply the jacobian with.
+   ``inputs`` are the symbolic variables corresponding to the value of the input where you want to evaluate the Jacobian, and ``eval_points`` are the symbolic variables corresponding to the value you want to right multiply the Jacobian with.

    Same conventions as for the :meth:`Op.grad` method hold.
 If your :class:`Op` is not differentiable, you can return None.
 Note that in contrast to the